Normando1945/Simple-Python-Matlab-JavaSript-Functions-Collection/funciones_SpecBNewmark/Readme.md

 - `file_path2` (str): Path to the saved `.AT2` file containing the acceleration response spectra within the results folder.
 - `fig_path1` (fig): Path to the saved `.PNG` file containing the figure of the seismic record data within the results folder.
 - `fig_path2` (fig): Path to the saved `.PNG` file containing the figure of acceleration response spectra within the results folder.
+- `fig_path3` (fig): Path to the saved `.PNG` file containing the figure of acceleration response spectra within the results folder, using SemiLog Plot.

 #### Functionality: